 The boiled all-beef frankfurter is most commonly served on a steamed poppy seed bun packed with seven ingredients that make up the ‘dragged through the garden’ dog: yellow mustard, green relish, chopped white onion, a kosher pickle spear, tomatoes, sports peppers, and a dusting of celery salt.

-Whether you’re a seasoned local or you’re visiting the Windy City and hoping to sample one of its most famous snacks, here’s where to find the best hot dogs in Chicago.
+Whether you’re a seasoned local or visiting the Windy City and hoping to sample one of its most famous snacks, here’s where to find the best hot dogs in Chicago.

 1. Superdawg Drive-In

-These dogs also come with green pickles tomatoes, bright green relish, and without celery salt.
+The dogs are extra-large.
+So large that while other hot dog vendors bulk-buy traditional poppy seed buns, Superdawg has to have custom buns made specially to hold the Superdawg.
+These dogs also come with green pickles, tomatoes, bright green relish, and without celery salt.
 They’re also topped with housemade crinkle-cut fries.
 All of which is packed into a cartoon-covered box and brought to your car by uniformed servers.
 Both the dog and the service are phenomenal.

 2. Gene & Jude’s

-📍 Where: 2720 N. River Road, River Grove, IL
+📍2720 N. River Road, River Grove

 3. Redhot Ranch

+Despite having only opened in 2005, being on this list is a testament to the hot dog stand’s meteoric rise.
+Redhot Ranch has become a staple in Chicago and is considered as one of the best hot dogs in Chicago.
 A Redhot Ranch ‘depression dog’ comes served with mustard, relish, sport peppers, and onions with a side of fries and will cost you just $4.29.

 4. Fat Johnnie’s

-If you’re a purist you may just be offended by the popular hot dog and tamale combos known as the Mother-in-Law and the Mighty Dog but after a bite of anything from her you can bet your bottom dollar, you’ll be grateful you came.
+If you’re a purist, you may just be offended by the popular hot dog and tamale combos known as the Mother-in-Law and the Mighty Dog, but after a bite of anything from here, you can bet your bottom dollar; you’ll be grateful you came.
 Prices range from a Red Hot at $2.50 to a Might Dog at $5, in all cases, you’ll leave questioning what kind of magic happens inside this humble little streetside shack.
+Given its nature, there is nowhere to dine here, but you can eat at a picnic bench in the adjacent vacant lot, wolf it down in the car, or perch anywhere you see fit.

 5. Jimmy’s Red Hots

+It has been selling tasty Vienna Beef hot dogs on steamed buns accompanied by a handful of fresh-cut greasy fries since 1954.
 There are few places you’ll find more of a quintessential Chicago experience than Jimmy’s in Humbolt Park when it comes to hot dogs.

 6. Fatso’s Last Stand